-The foreign incorporated taxpayers tried to make it seem, through a number of artificial arrangements, that they were controlled and managed by entities or people outside of Australia.
+In the 2016 Bywater case,140 the High Court ruled that four foreign-incorporated companies were Australian tax residents as their central management and control were in Australia due to an Australian individual making decisions for the companies.
+The foreign-incorporated companies had tried to make it seem, through a number of artificial arrangements, that they were controlled and managed by entities or people outside Australia.

 Significantly, the High Court cast doubt on the long-standing principle, previously supported by case law and the ATO, that a company will not be a resident if it does not carry on business in Australia.
-While this portion of the decision of the High Court is not binding, the ATO has revised its guidance to toughen its position in the wake of Bywater.174
+Although this portion of the decision of the High Court is not binding, the ATO revised its guidance to toughen its position in the wake of Bywater.141

-- corporate residence: If the only reason for holding board meetings in Australia or directors attending board meetings from Australia is because of covid-19 impacts (i.e., overseas travel bans and restrictions or the board deciding to halt international travel due to covid-19) that by itself will not affect the company's residency status for Australian tax purposes;176 and
+- Corporate residence: if the only reason for holding board meetings in Australia or for directors attending board meetings from Australia is because of covid-19 impacts (i.e., overseas travel bans and restrictions or the board deciding to halt international travel due to covid-19) that by itself will not affect the company's residency status for Australian tax purposes.143

-- permanent establishment: A foreign incorporated company will not have an Australian permanent establishment (PE) if it meets all of the following:
+- PEs: a foreign-incorporated company will not have an Australian PE if it meets all of the following criteria:

-- the company did not have a PE in Australia before the impacts of covid-19;
+- the company did not have a PE in Australia before the covid-19 pandemic;

 - there are no other changes in the company's circumstances; and

-- the unplanned presence of employees in Australia is the short-term result of them being temporarily relocated or restricted in their travel as a consequence of covid-19.
+- the unplanned presence of employees in Australia is the short-term result of their being temporarily relocated or restricted in their travel because of covid-19.

 Outlook and conclusions